curliq/url-shortener/README.md

 There's a GUI at /frontend

-There's a convenience instance hosted at <https://urlshortener-app.herokuapp.com/>
+There's a convenience instance hosted at <https://urlshortener-app.herokuapp.com/> (it might take 10s to start up)

 There may be a few cases that make the app not function as intended and I didn't take the time to write unit test (it's very late).